Make Ahead Crème Brûlée French Toast

 Make-Ahead Crème Brûlée French Toast: An exquisite, caramelly overnight breakfast casserole that will thrill even the pickiest palate!

 Anytime you need to make a good impression, serve this gooey Overnight French Toast Casserole.
 It’s a breeze to prepare and everyone will be begging you for the recipe!!

-- This make-ahead creme brulee French toast has been one of my go-to brunch recipes for over a decade.
+- This creme brulee French toast has been one of my go-to brunch recipes for over a decade.
 I’ve made it for birthday gatherings, teacher breakfasts, and when out-of-town family comes for a visit.

-- Like with many tasty, make-ahead breakfast casseroles, the prep is done the day before, all you need to do in the morning is pop the casserole in the oven, brew the coffee and fry up some bacon and, voilà, you have a splendid, inexpensive meal.
-It’s perfect for breakfast, brunch and/or dinner, and as a bonus, it’s an entrée and dessert all in one!
+- Like with many tasty, make-ahead breakfast casseroles, the prep is done the day before, all you need to do in the morning is pop the casserole in the oven, brew the coffee, fry up some bacon and, voilà, you have a splendid, impressive meal.
+It’s perfect for breakfast or brunch, and as a bonus, it’s an entrée and dessert all in one!